pytlesk4/dev-docs/docs/bigcommerce-for-wordpress/getting-started/supported-features.md

 Unsupported Hosted Payment Gateways are Amazon Pay, AfterPay, Google Pay, Chase Pay, and Masterpass.

-## BigCommerce for Wordpress Unsupported Features
+## BigCommerce for WordPress Unsupported Features

-The BigCommerce for Wordpress plugin does not currently support the following features:
+The BigCommerce for WordPress plugin does not currently support the following features:

 * Product Pick Lists and Bundled * Products
 * Product File Upload Field